SummaryRead the full fact sheet

 Twins conceived from one egg and one sperm are called identical or ‘monozygotic’ (one-cell) twins.
 The biological mechanisms that prompt the single fertilised egg to split in two remain a mystery.

 Approximately one quarter of identical twins are mirror images of each other, which means the right side of one child matches the left side of their twin.

 Fraternal or ‘dizygotic’ twins

 Around two in three sets of twins are fraternal.
 Two separate eggs (ova) are fertilised by two separate sperm, resulting in fraternal or ‘dizygotic’ (two-cell) twins.
 These babies will be no more alike than siblings born at separate times.
-The babies can be either the same sex or different sexes, with the odds roughly equal for each.
+The babies can be either the same sex or different sexes.

 The proposed ‘third-twin type’

 Some researchers believe there may be a third type of twin, although medical opinion is still divided.
 It is proposed that the egg splits in two, and each half is then fertilised by a different sperm.
 This theory is an attempt to explain why some fraternal twins look identical.

 The normal length of gestation for a single baby is around 40 weeks.
 However, gestation for twins, either identical or fraternal, is usually around 38 weeks or earlier, with 68 per cent of multiple births being born and admitted to Special Care Nursery or Neonatal Intensive Care Unit.
 This shorter time is due to the increased demands on the mother’s body, and the inability of the babies to receive all the nutrients they need in utero.

 Since twins are usually premature, they are more likely to have lower birth weights.
 Prematurity is associated with increased risk of a number of disorders, including .

 Antenatal care for women carrying twins